Understanding Minimum Sentences For Felonies Involving Firearms Under Florida’s 10-20-Life Law

 There are many people who receive penalties that are far too harsh simply because of technicalities related to the 10-20-Life law.
 We do not want you to have to suffer a similar fate.
 In fact, we want to help you avoid receiving any type of conviction, whenever possible.
 Our criminal defense team has more than 35 years of experience, during which we have handled hundreds of cases.
 We advise you to bring your case to us so we can inform you about your best legal options.

 Contact our firm so we can use our extensive experience to your benefit.
-We can help you set up a free initial consultation!
+Call 941-621-6623 to set up a free initial consultation.